 Once the bites are present on the face, a thorough inspection of all parts of the home is necessary.
 Bloodstains found on bed sheets, stings, and the presence of bed bug feces are some of the signs of a bedbug infestation.

 The inspection to rule out the presence of bed bugs must be thorough and should preferably be done at night.
 Try to check the seams of the mattresses and under the bed.
 You should also check other areas such as the headboard, and places near the bed.

 Other places you should inspect are furniture and clothing, in general.
 Check places like outlets, doors, carpets, rugs, and cracks in the walls or floor.

 Our latest image shows the face of a man with a lot of bites in the jaw area.
 Apparently, the bites have been produced by several bedbugs.

-Home remedies for bedbug bites include measures to control itchings, such as oatmeal baths, yogurt, magnesia milk, or cold compresses.
-If you are itchy, steroid creams or oral antihistamines may be used to relieve symptoms.
-Treatment for bedbug bites is not normally required.
+Some home remedies for bedbug bites include measures to control itchings, such as oatmeal baths, yogurt, magnesia milk, or cold compresses.

 Finally, remember to avoid clutter and dirt in your home, as this complicates the elimination of this pest.